washingtonyachtclub/documents/WYC_By-Laws.md

 May suspend any Member or Chief for a period of time for infraction of the By-Laws or Club Rules.

 ### Committee Appointments
-Will appoint standing committee chairpersons upon the failure of the Commodore to do so.
+Will appoint standing committee chairpersons upon the failure of the Commodores to do so.

 ## Executive Council Meetings
-Executive Council Meetings can be called by the Commodore or by the will of the majority of the Executive Council.
+Executive Council Meetings can be called by the Commodores or by the will of the majority of the Executive Council.
 Adequate notice shall be given to all Members of such meetings.

 ## Quorum
 A quorum shall consist of the Executive Council members present.